 The course aims at describing the structure of financial intermediaries, and in particular

-banks, and the tools to manage interest rate risk.
+banks, and the tools to manage interest rate, liquidity and credit risk.

 Description / Program

 We begin by defining the various types of financial intermediaries, their typical